cdisc-org/cdisc-rules-engine/README.md

 ##### Step 3: Run the (relevant) rules

 Next, we need to actually run the rules.
-We can select which rules we want to run based on the domain we're checking and the domains in the "Include" and "Exclude" lists of the rule dictionary.
+We can select which rules we want to run based on the domain of the data we're checking and the `"Include"` and `"Exclude"` domains of the rule.

 ```python
 # Get the rules for the domain AE
 # (Note: we're ignoring ALL domain rules here)
 ae_rules = [
   rule for rule in rules
   if "AE" in rule["domains"].get("Include", [])
 ]
 ```

 There's one last thing we need before we can actually run the rule, and that's a `COREActions` object.
 This object will handle generating error messages should the rule fail.